ossd-s24/project-evaluation/Zulip_evaluation.md

 Operating system: Mac OS

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it) Yes

 How long did the whole process take?
+20 min

 ---